 The nonconscious is the new unconscious

-The rise of nonconscious measurement and behavioural science is creating new opportunities for using projectives.
-Clients accept a neuroscientific nonconscious more readily than a Freudian Id or a Jungian Shadow.
+This is creating new opportunities for using projectives.
+The nonconscious is being talked about, and is more readily accepted than a Freudian Id or a Jungian Shadow.

-The new model of what goes on out of conscious awareness may be based on evolutionary adaptive processes and behavioural economics, but it still requires methods of surfacing and understanding these processes.
+The new model still requires methods of surfacing and understanding these processes.
 System 1 thinking consists of perceptions, impressions, emotions, heuristics.
 You don’t need electrodes to work with those.

 Projective, enabling and observation techniques help surface the nonconscious

 QMR techniques can help surface and analyse lots of things that happen outside of conscious awareness: inner conflicts, habits, social influences, cultural frames of thinking, System 1 and 2 processes, mental states, and choice heuristics.

 Read on below and have a look at The Source.
 It contains a 3 page guide to quickly identify the right techniques and immediately link to detailed instructions on how to use them.